RallyTools/RallyRestToolkitForPython/README.rst

-  --apikey=<APIKey>                     valid Rally API Key value --rallyWorkspace=<bar>                Workspace in Rally you want to interact with --rallyProject=<bar>                  Project in Rally you want to interact with --ping                                boolean, ping Rally server before connection attempt?
+  --apikey=<APIKey>                     valid Rally API Key value --rallyWorkspace=<bar>                Workspace in Rally you want to interact with --rallyProject=<bar>                  Project in Rally you want to interact with
 ====================================== =========================================

 Prerequisites
 -------------

- * Python 3.5 or 3.6 (this package not tested with earlier versions of Python 3.x) OR
+ * Python 3.5, 3.6 or 3.7 (this package not tested with earlier versions of Python 3.x) OR
- * Python 2.6 or 2.7 (of these two, 2.7 is preferred)
+ * Python 2.7 (explicit support for this version will end with the 1.4.x line, 1.5.x will not support 2.7)
- * The requests_ package, 2.0.0 or better (2.0.0 finally includes support for https proxy), requests 2.12.5 is recommended.
+ * The requests_ package, 2.0.0 or better (2.0.0 finally includes support for https proxy), requests 2.19.1 is recommended.
  * The six_ package.

 .. _requests: http://github.com/kennethreitz/requests